 Beta glucans (glucose molecules with beta glycosidic linkages connecting them together, hence the name beta glucan) are glucose molecules bonded in a way so they form a linear chain making a fiber.
 This type of beta glucan fiber doesn't break down into glucose molecules in our digestive system as the alpha glucans do.
 These beta glucans travel through our digestive system, interact with the bacteria lining our gut and pass into our bloodstream interacting with our immune system.*

 Beta glucans from oats, barley and wheat are linear chains joined by 1,3 and 1,4 links, medicinal mushrooms contain more complex beta-1,3/1,6-glucans.
 These are beta glucans that have 1,3 linked glucose molecules as their main stem with 1,6 linked glucose molecule branches.
 These branches give the mushroom beta-glucans their complex shape.
 When these beta glucans enter our bloodstream, they attach to receptors on cells in our immune system, acting like keys which trigger biological responses.* This is why you will see them referred to as "Biological Response Modifiers."

 Each type of mushroom has its unique array of complex beta glucans influencing our immune system and directing responses in different parts of our body.* Some of these beta-glucans have been identified and given names like D-fraction from Maitake and Krestin or PSK from Turkey Tail.
 Many others have not been named and are still being studied to discover what beneficial immune support they might offer.*

-Hot water extracted beta-glucans can be very powerful*, but as you read in the Extract section, these are only a portion of the beneficial components you get from medicinal mushrooms.
-Profungi mushroom extracts combine both Ultrasonic hot water and alcohol soluble components, providing the full range of support available from these medicinal fungi.
+Hot water extracted beta glucans can be very powerful, but these are only a portion of the beneficial components you get from medicinal mushrooms.
+Profungi mushroom extracts combine both Ultrasonic hot water and alcohol soluble components, providing the full range of support available from these medicinal mushrooms.*

 Learn more about our individual extracts here.